dguest/btag2text/docs/FATJETS.md

 Description Files
 -----------------

-There are also several files to describe the outputs.
+There are also several `labels` files to describe the outputs.
 The file that ends in `.txt` is a (mostly) plain-English description of the variables we're using, in the same order as the data files.

 The `.json` files are valid JSON, and give the shorter names we use for these variables internally.
 Ideally any NN trained on this data